World Social Marketing Conference 2025

 The ART of Social Marketing

 Discover how the arts can deepen the impact of behaviour change programs in this thought-provoking plenary.
-"The Art of Social Marketing" explores the science, value, and creative power the arts bring to social marketing practice.
-From arts-in-health research to brand storytelling, this session invites a reimagining of strategy and partnerships.
-Learn why creativity isn’t just decoration—it’s a transformative tool for innovation, engagement, and social impact.
-Whether you’re a sceptic or a seasoned supporter, this session will challenge assumptions and inspire action.
+"The Art of Social Marketing" explores the science and creative power that the arts bring to changing perceptions, shifting norms, and mobilizing communities.
+Learn why the arts, a transformative tool for engagement, connection, and driving human behavior, are essential for well-being.

 A diverse selection of breakout sessions will run concurrently across seven rooms.